jlarmstrongiv/create-vercel-http-server-handler/README.md

 Install the required dependencies:

-`npm install @babel/plugin-transform-runtime babel-plugin-transform-typescript-metadata @babel/plugin-proposal-decorators @babel/plugin-proposal-class-properties`
+`npm install --save-dev @babel/plugin-transform-runtime babel-plugin-transform-typescript-metadata @babel/plugin-proposal-decorators @babel/plugin-proposal-class-properties`

 Don’t forget to install all of Next.js’ dependencies and dev dependencies.
-Plus, move relevant configs and other files.
+Plus, move relevant scripts, configs, and other files.
+Lastly, don’t forget to delete the listener in `main.ts` to avoid the `Error: listen EADDRINUSE: address already in use :::3000`.

 Enable them with a `.babelrc` file: